livebg/artwork/README.md

 If the user's screen is retina (ie. with a device-to-pixel ratio > 1.0) and if you have a _2x versions of your thumbs, the helper will choose the _2x one.

+## Requirements

+- Rails 2.3 or newer
+- Paperclip 2.3 or newer
+- jQuery
+- The jQuery.cookie plugin

 ## Installation

 Add this line to your application's Gemfile: